Vhati/OpenUHS/readme_developers.txt

   The Android plugin is... more elaborate.
 A project can have multiple flavors (e.g., paid & free), each flavor with multiple build-types (debug & release).
 (Conceivably 'flavor groups' could multiply things further.)
 Each combination is called a build-variant, and the plugin dynamically generates tasks for it (e.g., "assembleDebug" & "assembleRelease").

   The android plugin also defines the following tasks to (re)install/delete the app on a running [virtual] device.
+Reinstalling will preserve files on the device, which would have otherwise been deleted during an uninstall.

   gradle installDebug
   gradle installRelease